mightyleader/Multipeer_Talk/presentation.md

 ##[fit]sends over *Bluetooth, *Ad-Hoc or Infrastructure WiFi*

 ^ NOTE: does not require Bluetooth LE
-Ad Hoc or P2P Wifi does not require you all be on a network together.
+P2P Wifi does not require you all be on a network together.
-Required: Lightning on iOS, 2012 Mac.
+P2P Wifi Requires: Lightning on iOS, 2012 Mac.

 ---
 #[fit]Multipeer networking